| Description | Dictionary of abstractions and patterns at the foundation of the SysFEAT operating pattern: the SOF - System Operating Framewrok. |

 | O | |

-An Operating Asset is a Functional Asset that describes the way Outcome Events are produced and consumed: how (Behaviors) and by whom (Agents).
-Operating Assets fulfill Capability(ies) (Fulfilled Capability).
-As any Functional Architecture Asset, Operating Assets are subject to Policy Conformances.
+An Operating Asset Type is a Functional Asset that describes the way Outcome Events are produced and consumed: how (Behavior Types) and by whom (Agent Types).
+Operating Asset Types fulfill Capability(ies) (Fulfilled Capability).
+As any Functional Architecture Asset, Operating Asset Types are subject to Policy Conformances.
 In addition, they define Rule Enforcements to indicate how Policy Conformances are met.

 |